 Domestic Violence Attorney in Northern California

 My name is Mark Sollitt.
-I’ve been representing clients in Sacramento and the surrounding counties in Northern California for over twenty years.
+I’ve been representing clients in Northern California for over twenty years and currently serve clients in Placer County and Nevada County.
 While I handle most criminal cases, domestic violence cases come with more than usual emotional distress for my clients.
 Even if the accusation is false, the feelings of mistrust and anger lead defendants to say or do things that cost them dearly in court.
 If you have been accused of domestic violence, or have been served with a restraining order, you need to contact me immediately.
-Fill out the form to the right, or call 1-800-420-5667.
+Fill out the form to the right, or call 916-443-6593.
 My toll free number is open 24/7 so I can best serve you.
 We can set up a consultation so we can review your case together and discuss your options.
 Strong emotions in these situations tend to make things worse very quickly.
-Call now, 1-800-420-5667, so I can start helping you.
+Call now, 916-443-6593, so I can start helping you.

 Domestic Violence Laws in California